ishanya12/Pizza-Sales-Analysis/README.md

 •	Data Analysis using MySQL

-•	Dashboard/Report using Power BI
+•	Key Feature of Dashboard

 •	Key Insights and Findings